e2ebridge/bpmn/README.md

 Assumptions
 -----------

 - This package assumes each BPMN 2.0 file is accompanied by an equal named JS file.
 For example, the directory containing `myprocess.bpmn` must contain also `myprocess.js` holding the BPMN event handlers.
-If this is not the case, an error is thrown while creating the process.
 - Each BPMN element name is unique per process.
 This simplifies live considerably because we can use names instead of IDs simplifying the world for users and developers alike.
 If this is not the case, an error is thrown while creating the process.
-- The user must ensure that the process instance ID is unique.

 Basic Example
 =============